2019 El Paso Walmart shooting: Manifesto

-Crusius has admitted to posting a manifesto, titled The Inconvenient Truth, on the online message board 8chan shortly before the shooting.
+Crusius had admitted to posting a manifesto, titled The Inconvenient Truth, on the online message board 8chan shortly before the shooting.
 The post includes the suspect's name, and the manifesto identifies the type of weapon used in the attack.
 Site moderators quickly removed the original post, though users continued to share copies.
-Claiming to have been inspired by the Christchurch mosque shootings in New Zealand that killed 51 people earlier the same year, the author expresses support for the perpetrator of the Christchurch shootings and bemoans grievances such as environmental degradation, "cultural and ethnic replacement", and a "Hispanic invasion".
+Claiming to have been inspired by the Christchurch mosque shootings in New Zealand that killed 51 people earlier the same year, Crusius expresses support in the manifesto for the perpetrator of the Christchurch shootings and states grievances such as environmental degradation, "cultural and ethnic replacement", and a "Hispanic invasion".

+The anti-Hispanic, anti-immigrant manifesto promotes the white nationalist and far-right conspiracy theory called the Great Replacement, often attributed to the French writer Renaud Camus.
+While the document uses language about immigrants similar to that used by U.S. president Donald Trump, (Note: